kyma-project/community/collaboration/sig-core/decisions/dr-008-Dex_as_an_OIDC_authenticator.md

 For this reason, Kyma needs an authentication provider for end-users.

 Kubernetes has the following requirements for authentication providers:

 - The authentication provider must support the [OpenID connect discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
 - The authentication provider must run in TLS with non-obsolete ciphers.
 - The authentication provider must support CA-signed certificates, even for commercial and self-signed CAs.

 The solution must also fulfill the general platform requirements:

 - It must be a cloud-native solution.
-- It must be lightweight, preferably written in GoLang.
+- It must be lightweight, preferably written in Go.
 - It must be open-source, with the ability to contribute to the project development.

 Additionally, the solution must allow to delegate authentication to SAML2-compliant Identity Providers.